Yodavatar/2048/README.md

 __**3 - Score**__

-The score is calculated during the game and show.
+The score is calculated during the game and showed.

 __**4 - Assets**__